 Before responding to inquiries on this topic, I notice some commonality in these requests.
 Many of these inquiries do not even include the very basics that can lend to their credibility and legitimacy.

 When you are emailing a Business Email Etiquette website, wouldn’t we make an effort to display the basics on that topic?
 While I am a proponent of responding to those who email you, here are some of the reasons I wrote about previously as to why I may not respond to inquiries through this site.

-I can honesty admit that there are emails I do not respond to.
-Just because an email lands in my inbox does not guranteee a response.
+Just because an email lands in my inbox does not guarantee a response.
+Nor should you make that assumption with others that you email.
+Especially if you are “cold calling.”
 And, I know I am not alone in that approach.

-- Understand that regardless of how you run your life, your business email is not all about you and what you are willing to do or not when using it.
+What many don’t realize is that business email is not all about you and what you are willing to do or not when using it.
 That train of thought will impact your bottom line.
-What does that imply about you as a business partner or customer?
-You really need to think about how your email activities and efforts (or lack thereof) will be perceived by those you want to do business with.
+Think about how your email activities and efforts (or lack thereof) will be perceived by those you want to do business with.

 Underestimating the Power of Communication Skills

-Instead I suggested that she lead by example and show them how to email properly.
-She then will be seen as a team player and professional communicator.
+While I understand her frustration, on the job you cannot ignore coworkers.
+Rather, I suggested that she lead by example showing them by how she emailed how to do so properly.
+She will then be viewed as a team player and professional communicator.
 That’s called job security!

-Those who feel courtesy is not important in their emails probably do not realize there are those of us who are making the determination as to what they will be like to do business with.
-That fact is that true professionals take the time, make the time, to be courteous — all the time.
+Those who feel basic business email etiquette is not important in their emails or that it is an outdated topic are making a serious misjudgment.
+They do not realize that those they email are making the determination as to what they will be like to do business with.